Evolution of trust in structured populations: Introduction

 \section{Introduction}

-The ``trust game'' is a pivotal experiment in behavioral economics utilized to investigate the nuances of trust and cooperative behavior between individuals.
-Developed initially in the 1990s, it involves a dyadic setup with two anonymous players, delineated as the ``trustor'' and the ``trustee''~\cite{berg1995trust}.
+The ``trust game'' is an important experiment in behavioral economics utilized to investigate trust behavior between individuals.
+Developed initially in the 1990s, it involves two anonymous players, known as the ``trustor'' and the ``trustee''~\cite{berg1995trust}.
 The trustor is endowed with a monetary sum and faces the decision to send a part or the entirety of this sum to the trustee.
 The transferred amount multiplies, augmenting the value before it reaches the trustee.
-Subsequently, the trustee decides the portion of the increased sum to retain and what fraction to return to the trustor.
+The trustee then decides the portion of the increased sum to retain and what fraction to return to the trustor.
 The theoretical optimal strategy from a pure economic standpoint is for the trustor not to transfer any amount, anticipating that the trustee aims to maximize their payoff and therefore will not return any amount.
-Conversely, the game’s essence rests on the human tendencies to trust and reciprocate, often leading to the transfer of money demonstrating trust and subsequent reciprocity by returning a part of the money.
+However, the game often leads to the result of trust and reciprocity, where the trustee returns a part of the money.

 Traditionally, the trust game has been explored in various economic experimental setups, examining strategies with incomplete information~\cite{anderhub2002experimental} and over repeated interactions~\cite{engle2004evolution}.
-The richness of behaviors observed has been chiseled further in research where individuals embrace both roles of the trustor and trustee~\cite{burks2003playing}.
+The richness of behaviors observed has been explored further in research where individuals embrace both roles of the trustor and trustee~\cite{burks2003playing}.
 With meta-data analysis, it has offered a broadened perspective on strategy formulation~\cite{johnson2011trust}.
-The landscape of trust games extends beyond economic rationales, touching upon nuances influenced by broader humanity factors such as gender and culture~\cite{croson1999gender}, alongside the subjective territories of beauty and expectations~\cite{wilson2006judging}.
-Moreover, biological investigations have ventured into unraveling genetic influences on trust dynamics~\cite{cesarini2008heritability}, albeit these represent but a fraction of the multidimensional tapestry woven in trust game investigations.
+The landscape of trust games extends beyond economic rationales, touching upon broader humanity factors such as gender and culture~\cite{croson1999gender}, alongside the subjective territories of beauty and expectations~\cite{wilson2006judging}.
+Moreover, biological investigations have unraveled genetic influences on trust dynamics~\cite{cesarini2008heritability}, albeit these represent but a fraction of the multidimensional trust game investigations.
 The reader can refer to a recent review~\cite{alos2019trust} that provides a more complete picture of the development of the traditional trust games over the last two decades.